xeago/gradblog/graduation/extended-abstract.md

 defaults.

 ### Plaintext search
-<small>This section is anecdotal as it details Twans personal perceptions.</small>
+<small>This section is anecdotal as it details my personal perceptions.</small>
 I initially thought I was only implementing an API and attaching that to VideofyMe's code.
 Boy, was I wrong.
-I think I got this illusion from a Railscasts video using *Thinking Sphinx*, which has a quite a limited set of features.
+I think I got this illusion from a Railscasts video using *Thinking Sphinx*, which has quite a limited set of features.
 I was completely blown away by the text analysis that Elasticsearch can do.
 Things like ICU, stemming and ngrams, I didn't even know such analysis existed.
-Previously, I implemented search with a fuzzy regular expression after splitting on several characters, no longer!
+Previously, I implemented search with a fuzzy regular expression after splitting on several characters.
+No longer!

 #### Terms
 Designing good schemata to optimize your search results is completely different